rishikeshsamant/rishikeshsamant/README.md

 ## Hello👋
-I'm Rishikesh Samant but if you and i agree you can call me Rishi.
+I'm Rishikesh Samant but if you and i agree, you can call me Rishi.

 ## About me
 - Undergrad CSE student